lemlac/mulem/docs/reference.md

     Some(x + 1)
 ```

 Conditional block-types `if`, `while`, and `loop`/`until` have alternative forms by adding `case` after the keyword.
 This combines the pattern matching of `match` into one expression.
+The `case` is necessary so that it doesn't get confused for assignement `=` which is not allowed in the condition of these blocks.
+The `case` makes it semantically clear that the next thing to expect is a pattern.

-Useful if you want to destructure a single case of a sum type.
+`if case` is useful if you want to destructure a single case of a sum type.
 This must be a pattern that matches the type of the value after `=`.

 ```
 if case Pattern(x) = value: